-With an atelier in London’s Notting Hill, Ming has been a private jeweller, for most of her career till now, focusing on bespoke commissions.
+With an atelier in London’s Notting Hill, Ming has been a private jeweler, for most of her career till now, focusing on bespoke commissions.
 It is only recently that she has created her own collections, fusing her Asian roots with her British upbringing and European craftsmanship.

 Nadia Morgenthaler @nadiamorgenthaler

-A culmination of design journeys of Eugene Glagolev and Tim Abragimov, Ninotchka returned to GemGenéve again this year with more startlingly original creations and whole lot more of their Russian heritage.
-Apart from the gorgeous gemstones, the jewels are all about storytelling and are woven with tales of romance, fable, folklore and touched with the poignancy of Imperial splendour.
+A culmination of design journeys of Eugene Glagolev and Tim Abragimov, Ninotchka returned to GemGenéve again this year with more startlingly original creations and the whole lot more of their Russian heritage.
+Apart from the gorgeous gemstones, the jewels are all about storytelling and are woven with tales of romance, fable, folklore and touched with the poignancy of Imperial splendor.

 Envisioned by the husband and wife duo, Pedro Oselieri Lopes and Miriam Racine Bergesen, Racine jewels moved on from their place in last year’s Emerging Talent section to become part of the Designer Vivarium this year.
-Based in Geneva, the duo loves to play with abstract designs, geometric silhouettes featuring a variety of coloured stones in striking contrasts.
+Based in Geneva, the duo loves to play with abstract designs, geometric silhouettes featuring a variety of colored stones in striking contrasts.